shadykdc/Sudoku_Solver/README.md

 Pull the code and run make in the folder with the make file.

-Modify any of the mystery3.dat file to match your sudoku and run:
+Modify the mystery3.dat file to match your sudoku and run:

     ./sudoku